michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0078.md

 - adj: of or as conceived by existentialism
 - adj: derived from experience or the experience of existence
 ### Family
-existential: existentialism, existentially+;coexist: coexisted, coexistent, coexisting, coexists;coexistence: coexistences;coexistent: coexistence, coexistently;exist: coexist, existed, existent, existing, exists, preexist;existence: existences, existential;existent: existence, existently, nonexistent, pre-existent;existentialism: existentialist;existentialist: existentialists;existing: pre-existing;nonexistence: nonexistences;nonexistent: nonexistence;preexist: preexisted, preexistence, preexistent, preexisting, preexists;preexistence: preexistences
+- existential: existentialism, existentially+
+- coexist: coexisted, coexistent, coexisting, coexists
+- coexistence: coexistences
+- coexistent: coexistence, coexistently
+- exist: coexist, existed, existent, existing, exists, preexist
+- existence: existences, existential
+- existent: existence, existently, nonexistent, pre-existent
+- existentialism: existentialist
+- existentialist: existentialists
+- existing: pre-existing
+- nonexistence: nonexistences
+- nonexistent: nonexistence
+- preexist: preexisted, preexistence, preexistent, preexisting, preexists
+- preexistence: preexistences
 ### Examples
 - The fashion industry is grappling with an existential question: how to sell its wares to consumers?
 - “Sorry, I’ve been advised not to discuss my existential status.”